Q. When are new students admitted to the MLIS Program?

 In Georgia, librarians are on the Teacher Retirement System, which will take into account all years on TRS, including teaching experience.

-Q. I thought that public librarians are compensated according to the state-listed salary.
+Q. I thought that Georgia public librarians are compensated according to the state-listed salary.
 However, one library system has advertised a position well below that level.
 Is the state salary schedule a suggestion?
-Also, how do the library systems account for higher level positions, such as a director of a library?
+Also, how do the Georgia public library systems account for higher level positions, such as a director of a library?
 Are they paid on the same scale?
 Also, how do the library systems account for higher level positions?
 Are they paid on the same scale?

-Beginning July 1, 2015, public librarians with a Masters in Library Science degree are paid in one of two ways.
-The State allocates a certain number of "state reimbursed" positions for each library system, based on it's Zero Based Budgeting Funding Formula.
+Beginning July 1, 2015, public librarians in Georgia with a Masters in Library Science degree are paid in one of two ways.
+The State of Georgia allocates a certain number of "state reimbursed" positions for each library system, based on its Zero Based Budgeting Funding Formula.

 In addition, library systems may hire additional professional librarians.
 If they do, those positions are funded at whatever level the system can pay.Go Up